 For a summary of research studies on breast MRI plus mammography versus mammography alone for women at higher risk of breast cancer, visit the Breast Cancer Research Studies section.

-Breast ultrasound, which uses sound waves to make images of tissues, may also be used in combination with mammography in some women, but is not part of breast cancer screening guidelines for BRCA1/2 carriers at this time.
+Breast ultrasound, which uses sound waves to make images of tissues, may also be used in combination with mammography in some women.
+However, it is not part of breast cancer screening guidelines for BRCA1/2 carriers at this time.

 BRCA1/2 carriers should be aware of the warning signs of breast cancer (for women and for men).